 It’s up, up and away for Spirit my way this week.
 My blog, which went live on January 7th, 2016 is starting to find it’s rhythm.
 Since last year, I’ve learned a lot about blogging and social media, and still, there’s a lot to learn.
-But, if technology kind of freaks you out like it did me, in a big way and for a long time, well then, I’m living proof that the biggest avoider of technology can change her spots.
+But, if technology kind of freaks you out like it did me, in a big way, and for a long time, well then, I’m living proof that the biggest avoider of technology can change her spots.
 Technology is now my friend!

-The other big news I have to share with you is, that my book Where The Light Lives was released last Tuesday, 2nd February.
-But, it was this week that I launched it on social media, and I can tell you it’s been a lot of fun, so far.
+The other big news I have to share with you is that my book Where The Light Lives was released last Tuesday, 2nd February.
+But, it was this week that I launched it on social media, and I can tell you it’s been a lot of fun so far.
 I’ve got a long way to go yet, in spreading the good news, but I’ve started, and surely that’s something to celebrate!
 You may like to help me out by letting a friend know that my book is now available!

 Here, in Perth, Western Australia, my home town, it’s been really hot for days and truly, I’ve never felt hotter.
 WMO says 2015 was the hottest year on record.
 My kids started a new school year last Monday and both wore jumpers because it was cold, which is something I’ve not seen before, of any West Aussie kid in forty years!
 It’s obvious the weather’s not quite right and it has me pondering what sort of legacy our generation will leave the next when it comes to climate change and the wellness of our planet.

 A few days ago, I listened to a podcast by Brooke McAlary from Jack Rabbit FM.
 She asks: Have you ever spent time thinking about your legacy?
-If you sometimes feel like you don’t know what you want from life or what your purpose is, then considering what kind of legacy you’d like to leave behind when it comes your time to depart the earth, is one way of working out what brings you meaning in this life.
+If you sometimes feel like you don’t know what you want from life or what your purpose is, then, considering what kind of legacy you’d like to leave behind when it comes your time to depart the earth, is one way of working out what brings you meaning in this life.

 Another way of thinking about how you’d like to be living with regards to your work or relationships, or other things important to you, is to write your eulogy, as you would wish it to be read.
 Imagine the best kinds of things being said about you.
 Too morbid for you?
 It needn’t be.
 We’re all going to die someday, so why not have a bit of fun imagining what a great life you’ve lived, and what great contributions you’ve made.
-Conceptualising is a starting point for actualising your hopes and desires.
+Conceptualising is a starting point for actualising your hopes and dreams.

 What’s up this weekend!